dtminnick/readiness/notebooks/4_model_eval.md

 still be useful as a benchmark or ensemble component, but logistic offers the cleanest balance of performance and interpretability.

-# High-Level Takeaways from Model Evaluation
+# Takeaways from Model Evaluation

-# High-Level Takeaways

 Summary of observations from performance metrics.